-Please complete and submit electronically to your Portfolio Manager.
+Please complete the forms below and submit electronically to your Portfolio Manager.

 The Act limits the dollar value of tax credits that can be issued in a calendar year.
 There are no guarantees that any applicant will be registered under the Act.

-Please complete the Additional Equity Application Form (PDF, 73 KB) to receive an equity authorization to raise capital eligible for tax credits.
+Please complete the Additional Equity Application (PDF, 617 KB) to receive an equity authorization to raise capital eligible for tax credits.

 All share certificates of a VCC must conspicuously state the following on their face: